-4. We can position the mouse just inside the item name area's right boundary (at the bottom of the item), then click and drag to extend the automation all the way to the end of the item, as shown below.
+4. We can position the mouse just inside the item name area's right boundary (at the bottom of the item), then click and drag all the way to the end of the item, as shown below.

 Our automation item now contains (in this case) four identical segments.
-Making a change to any one of the segments will automatically cause the same changes to be made also to the other three segments.
+Making a change to any one of the segments will automatically make the same changes to the other three segments.

 These changes could include, for example, edits made manually, or adjustments to the Automation Item Properties, including LFO parameters.